A Guest Post from Eric Cressey

 This decrease should account for the extra time spent on the couch or in bed.

 Adhere to your typical macronutrient ratios, but introduce a slight reduction in carb intake to compensate for the calorie reduction and reduced training effect.

 You’ll want 1-1.5g/lb lean body mass in order to remain in positive nitrogen balance and stop muscle breakdown in its tracks.

 Protein needs increase during times of stress, and sickness is certainly one of those times.
 In a study of critically ill children in hypermetabolic and catabolic states, researchers found that a higher protein intake was associated with positive nitrogen balance, whereas a low intake (with total calories held constant) led to a continued state of negative nitrogen balance and muscle protein catabolism (2).
-A big steak probably won’t sound too appealing when you’re sick, though, so low carb protein powders (such as Xtreme Ultra Peptide), cottage cheese, omelettes, and other “easy to get down” protein sources might turn out to be your best friends.
+A big steak probably won’t sound too appealing when you’re sick, though, so low carb protein powders, cottage cheese, omelettes, and other “easy to get down” protein sources might turn out to be your best friends.